 * on all versions of all properties in the property list class must be

-* zero.
-The descriptions of the callbacks are all taken from Matt Larson’s “Census of H5P
+* zero. * * The following fields are pointers to the callback functions associated with the * property along with pointers to data to be passed to these functions when called. * These are combined with a Boolean indicating whether all callbacks are thread safe. * If this flag is not set, all callbacks must be protected by the global mutex. * * The descriptions of the callbacks are all taken from Matt Larson’s “Census of H5P

 * Callbacks”, and are a major improvement on the existing documentation.
 These